JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/README.md

 ### Price trend

 Knowing when to buy the tickets is important.
-This picture shows how the price will change when the events start tomorrow or 80 days later.
+This picture shows how the ticket price of a hot pop music concert in Los Angeles will change when the events start tomorrow or 80 days later.

 ![Figure3](https://github.com/JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/blob/main/images/TimeSeries1.png)